ArkProjectNFTs/ark-services/README.md

 ## Project Structure

-The **ark-services** project is organized into several sub-modules, each with a specific role:
+The **ark-services** project is organized into several sub-modules:

 ### ark-dynamodb